Flascher/inline-exterminator/README.md

 `[void]` is another special token you can use to tell `inlex` that the tag should be self closing in the same style as typical HTML.
 Specifying `[void]` in this case results in the output being the same as it was before parsing the file.
+Using no input like a code tag would result in `<sql:setDataSource var="bunny" dataSource="jdbc/vid_53">` without the self-closing `/>`.

 ## Examples